Alexion Europe SAS

 Refractory Generalized Myasthenia Gravis

-Soliris is also used to treat adult patients with a certain type of disease affecting the muscles and called generalized Myasthenia Gravis (gMG).
+Soliris is also used to treat adult and children patients aged 6 years and above with a certain type of disease affecting the muscles and called generalized Myasthenia Gravis (gMG).
 In patients with gMG, their muscles can be attacked and damaged by the immune system which can lead to profound muscle weakness, impaired mobility, shortness of breath, extreme fatigue, risk for aspiration, and markedly impaired activities of daily living.
 Soliris can block the body’s inflammatory response, and its ability to attack and destroy its own muscles to improve muscle contraction, thereby reducing symptoms of the disease and impact of the disease on the activities of daily living.
 Soliris is specifically indicated for patients who remain symptomatic despite treatment with other existing MG therapies.

 Neuromyelitis Optica Spectrum Disorders